sd2001/DANCE2LIVE-Hackerearth/README.md

 Note: To avoid any discrepancies in the scoring, ensure all the index column (Image) values in the submitted file match the values in the provided test.csv file.

+- [x] Made predictions on the Test Files

+- [x] Uploaded them in .csv format

+- [x] Submitted on HackerEarth, got a score of 73.02